Ultimate Guide to Kanban Project Management

 It presents an overall view of a workflow and shows the various stages of the project from start to completion.
 Also, it helps project managers identify bottlenecks that block the flow of work and enables you to ensure project delivery on specific due dates.

-The Kanban method consists of principles, core practices, Kanban board, and Kanban cards.
+The Kanban Project Management consists of principles, core practices, Kanban board, and Kanban cards.

 Where does Kanban come from?